 Findings: Effects of Cannabis on Chronic Inflammatory Demyelinating Polyneuropathy

-Cannabis has demonstrated the ability to significantly lower pain levels in patients suffering from neuropathic and nociceptive pain, and has even to be effective against pain that has proven refractory to other treatments (Boychuck, Goddard, Mauro & Orellana, 2015) (Ware, et al., 2010).
+Cannabis has demonstrated the ability to significantly lower pain levels in patients suffering from neuropathic and nociceptive pain, and has even to be effective against pain that has proven refractory to other treatments.
 Even minimal doses of cannabis have been shown to significantly reduce neuropathic pain (Wilsey, et al., 2013).
 Long-term use of cannabis for pain therapy, studies show, is safe.
 After a year of regular use, patients with chronic pain were found to be at no greater risk of serious adverse effects than non-cannabis users (Ware, et al., 2015).

 Cannabis has been shown to suppress the over activity of the body’s immune system, suggesting that it may also help in limit the progression of CIDP.
-The cannabinoids found in cannabis act upon both the CB1 and CB2 receptors of the endocannabinoid system, which works to regulate the immune system.
-Studies have shown that the administration of tetrahydrocannabinol (THC), one of the major cannabinoids found in cannabis, can suppress both inflammatory responses and the immune system to allow the body to recovery from immune-mediated injuries like CIDP (Nagarkatti, et al., 2009).
+The cannabinoids found in cannabis interact with both the CB1 and CB2 receptors of the endocannabinoid system, which works to regulate the immune system (Croxford & Yamamura, 2005).

 States That Have Approved Medical Marijuana for Chronic Inflammatory Demyelinating Polyneuropathy